 LLM Fine-Tuning with Gemini for Customer Service

-An e-commerce company uses Vertex AI to fine-tune Gemini 1.5 Pro with proprietary product data and customer interactions.
+An e-commerce company uses Vertex AI to fine-tune Gemini 2.5 Flash with supervised fine-tuning on proprietary product data and customer interactions.
 The model answers product-specific questions more precisely than generic LLMs.
 Via Vertex AI Pipelines, the model is retrained weekly with new data, while Model Monitoring tracks answer quality.

 Computer Vision for Retail Quality Control